5 Rules That Helped Me Stop Skipping The Gym and Build Consistency

 Recently Joshua Duckworth shared how he dropped and incredible 45 pounds by:

-Keeping a weather eye on his calories and
+Watching his calories and

 Walking on the treadmill for 30 minutes five days per week.